-The quantity of GRO1501 purge solvent used is calculated as proportional to the coating sprayed in each booth.
-The amount of GRO1501 purchased each month is considered to be used in that month.
-Prefix does not account for any GRO1501 solvent leftover from the previous month or extra GRO1501 solvent that does not get used the month that it is purchased.
+During a previous inspection in May 2023, AQD discovered that the amount of GRO1501 purge solvent used is calculated as proportional to the coating sprayed in each booth.
+The amount of GRO1501 purchased each month was considered to be used in that month.
+Prefix did not account for any GRO1501 solvent leftover from the previous month or extra GRO1501 solvent that does not get used the month that it is purchased.
 Calculating GRO1501 purge solvent usage in this manner is not an accurate way of calculating usage.
-This method of calculating GRO1501 solvent usage was accepted in previous AQD compliance evaluations because reported VOC emissions were relatively far away from the VOC emission limits; however, due to the recent emission limit violation in Booth 4, and the recent increase in emissions at this facility, this method of calculating GRO1501 solvent usage is no longer acceptable.
-The usage of VOC laden wipes at the facility is accounted for in the same manner as the purge solvent.
-A violation notice was sent to Prefix for submitting these records in an inaccurate manner.
-Going forward, Prefix must account for actual usage of GRO1501 solvent and VOC laden wipes in each booth.
+The usage of VOC laden wipes at the facility was accounted for in the same manner as the purge solvent.
+A violation notice was sent to Prefix for failing to keep acceptable records of GRO1501 solvent and VOC laden wipe usage.